ethstorage/es-node/docs/miner/email_notification_guide.md

 If enabled, storage providers will receive email notifications for the following mining events:

-1. When a shard finishes syncing data via P2P and begins its mining task.
-This happens when a node is started for the first time requiring its local storage to catch up with the network.
+1. When the es-node is started and each of the local data shards is ready to mine.
+Note that on first startup, the node's local storage must synchronize via P2P to catch up with the network.
 2. When a storage proof is generated and submitted to the smart contract as a mining transaction.

 ## SMTP Service Preparation